Creating Centres of Excellence

 "In the beginning of the improvement journey, one of our top Production Managers thought, that 90 % of the reasons for ineffective use of the machinery was due to short term technical problems.
 Today he recognises that time invested in developing people to prevent problems is the route to high performance."

-The LeanTPM road map, based on the practices of well respected and award winning organisations, simultaneously develops Leader and Front Line Team capabilities to deliver year on year performance gains.
+Our research into the practices of well respected and award winning organisations revealed how they simultaneously develop Team Leader and Front Line Team capabilities to deliver year on year performance gains.

 At the heart of that winning approach is a Leadership commitment to